• Skip to main content

 Yogurt with honey and berries on white table

-2. Selenium foods
+2. Foods rich in Selenium

-Selenium is known for supporting thyroid metabolism.
-It is also used by the body to produce an enzyme that aids the activation of thyroid hormones.
-Examples of foods containing selenium include sardines, brazil nuts, salmon, oysters, eggs, beef, and mushrooms.
+"Selenium is known for supporting thyroid metabolism and is also used by the body to produce an enzyme that aids the activation of thyroid hormones.
+Examples of foods containing selenium include sardines, Brazil nuts, oysters, eggs, beef, and mushrooms.

 3. Iodine